Jeraldy/JeddyJs/README.md

 ### Jeddy
-We make it fun and enjoyable to create Web UIs using pure javascript(No HTML Tags).
+Is a web UI development framework which makes it fun and enjoyable to create Web UIs using pure javascript **(No HTML Tags)**.
 It is now easy to write clean, reusable and maintainable code with Jeddy.

 ### Quick start